ec-johnston/2021GL094038/README.md

 - land_use_subdiv.rds: land use classification with rural areas subdivided based on proximity to urban footprint
 - slope.rds: slope (in radians)
 - landslides.rds: all precipitation-triggered landslides w/in region reported by COOLR
-- landslides_precip.rds: daily to monthly antecedent precipitation intensity preceding observed landslides
+- landslides_precip.rds: one-day, ten-day, and thirty-day precipitation accumulation preceding observed landslides

 ## results